-To justify the close relationship of the various \textit{SINR} averaging~\eqref{SINR_eff} and~\eqref{User SINR}, Fig.~\ref{fig:qam} shows the dependencies of $\textit{SINR}^{eff} (dB)$ for a user with four antennas.
-The $ x $ axis is the sum $ \textit{SINR}_1 (dB) + \textit{SINR}_2 (dB) + \textit{SINR}_3 (dB) + \textit{SINR}_4 (dB) $.
-Fig.~\ref{fig:qam} shows the comparison of effective \textit{SINR} in the form of the geometric mean and the form of different MCS-$\beta$ values.
-Differences between various effective \textit{SINR}s can take values greater than five decibels.
-On the other hand, points \textit{SINR} with a large difference in the maximum and minimum values are unusual in practice.
-The dependence of the effective \textit{SINR} deviation on the difference between the minimum and maximum \textit{SINR} in Fig.~\ref{fig:qam_dif} proves this fact.
+Fig.~\ref{fig:qam} shows the comparison of effective \textrm{SINR} in the form of the geometric mean and the form of different MCS-$\beta$ values.
+Differences between various effective \textrm{SINR}s can take values greater than five decibels.
+On the other hand, points \textrm{SINR} with a large difference in the maximum and minimum values are unusual in practice.

-For precoding $\bm W$ satisfying the property (\ref{IRC 1}) and from the formula for \textit{SINR} (\ref{SINR layer}) with a \textit{CD} using the geometric mean effective \textit{SINR} model (\ref{User SINR}), we can write the \textit{SINR} for the $k$-th user as follows:
+For precoding $\bm W$ satisfying the property (\ref{IRC 1}) and from the formula for \textrm{SINR} (\ref{SINR layer}) with a \textit{CD} using the geometric mean effective \textrm{SINR} model (\ref{User SINR}), we can write the \textrm{SINR} for the $k$-th user as follows:

 The formula (\ref {SU SINR}) reflects the channel quality for the specified user without considering other users.
-The value of $\textit{SINR}^{eff}_k(\widetilde{\bm S}_k, \bm P_k, \sigma^2) $ depends on the singular values $ \widetilde{\bm S}_k \in \mathbb{R} ^ {L_k \times L_k} $ (related to matrices $ \bm H_k \in \mathbb {C} ^ {R_k \times T} $), the transmitted power $ \bm P_k $ and noise $ \sigma ^ 2 $.
+The value of $\textrm{SINR}^{eff}_k(\widetilde{\bm S}_k, \bm P_k, \sigma^2) $ depends on the singular values $ \widetilde{\bm S}_k \in \mathbb{R} ^ {L_k \times L_k} $ (related to matrices $ \bm H_k \in \mathbb {C} ^ {R_k \times T} $), the transmitted power $ \bm P_k $ and noise $ \sigma ^ 2 $.
 This function will be used in theoretical calculations due to its simplicity.